valory-xyz/open-autonomy/docs/guides/deploy_service.md

 ## Local deployment - full workflow

-We illustrate the full local deployment workflow using the `hello_world` service as an example.
+We illustrate the full local deployment workflow using the `hello_world` service as an example, both for Docker Compose and a simple Kubernetes cluster.

 1. **Fetch the service.** In the workspace folder, fetch the service from the corresponding registry: